startino/aitino/aitino/prompts/improve-prompt.md

 Analysis: """<insert model generated analysis from previous step>"""

-Tactic: Ask the model if it missed anything on previous passes Suppose that we are using a model to list excerpts from a source which are relevant to a particular question.
-After listing each excerpt the model needs to determine if it should start writing another or if it should stop.
-If the source document is large, it is common for a model to stop too early and fail to list all relevant excerpts.
-In that case, better performance can often be obtained by prompting the model with followup queries to find any excerpts it missed on previous passes.

 SYSTEM
 You will be provided with a document delimited by triple quotes.
 Your task is to select excerpts which pertain to the following question: "What significant paradigm shifts have occurred in the history of artificial intelligence."